Skin Lumps, Skin Infection, and Clubbing

 Patients with clear cut edema or cellulitis need to be sought during the learning phase and imaged with consistent technique and machine settings so that the visual pattern of hyperechoic tissue of cellulitis can be learned.

-There are two reasons to routinely perform an IMBUS exam on patients with possible or presumed cellulitis.
-The first is to reduce the probability of necrotizing fasciitis, a feared type of cellulitis that needs urgent surgical debridement in addition to antibiotics.
+There are several reasons to routinely perform an IMBUS exam on patients with possible or presumed cellulitis.
+A first is to reduce the probability of necrotizing fasciitis, a feared type of cellulitis that needs urgent surgical debridement in addition to antibiotics.
 Necrotizing fasciitis is cellulitis plus gas in the soft tissue.
 Gas in the soft tissue shows as hyperechoic dots/blots, often with a dirty posterior shadow.
 The following clip shows a few patches of air on the left side of the screen.

 This second example shows the cellulitis at the top, with a beginning phlegmon, but the multiple dots and blots of hyperechoic air with dirty shadows is the big evidence for necrotizing fasciitis.